Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

 The description clearly states the tool's purpose: 'Mint the user a Roamzy universal eSIM and fund it with the requested USDT amount.'
-It distinguishes from sibling tools like roamzy_payment_options and roamzy_estimate by specifying when to call each.
-The verb+resource combination is specific and unambiguous.
+It uses a specific verb (mint and fund) and resource (Roamzy universal eSIM), and distinguishes from sibling tools by focusing on order creation versus payment options or status checks.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.